ArqiesAr/FFmpeg-Kit-Python/README.md

 Building is at the end of the documentation, Building yourself doesn't seem to work btw.

 ### 3. Using With Python

-##### MAKE SURE TO USE Android MIN API 24 or higher.
-Requires Cython and other buildozer libararies to be installed.

 #### NOTE: If you are having lower quality exports, add "-q:v 1 -q:a 1" before your output file/path.
 1 for highest.